 1. Boeing AH-64 Apache

-The best weapon in the United States military inventory is the AH-64 Apache helicopter.
-It also might sound ironic that a helicopter is the best weapon of the land forces.
-However, airpower is the most decisive factor in the conflicts where the United States military has recently been involved.
-The AH-64 Apache and its variants will likely remain the most powerful factor on the battlefield for many years to come.
+The AH-64 Apache helicopter is the premier weapon in the United States military’s inventory.
+It may seem ironic that a helicopter is the best weapon of the land forces, yet air power has proven to be a decisive factor in recent conflicts where the U.S. military has been involved.
+The AH-64 Apache and its variants are poised to remain the dominant force on the battlefield for years to come.

-This deadly helicopter is heavily armed with deadly weapons, including 30-mm cannon, Hellfire missiles, and state-of-the-art sensors.
-It has the firepower, speed, and range to hit the enemies long before engaging the U.S. ground troops.
-It proved itself well during Operation Desert Storm and recent wars in Afghanistan and Iraq.
-The Apache helicopter can easily destroy tanks and armored vehicles or hunt down insurgents.
+This formidable helicopter has various weapons, including a 30-mm cannon, Hellfire missiles, and advanced sensors.
+Its combination of firepower, speed, and range make it a formidable adversary, capable of striking enemy targets from a safe distance before ground troops are engaged.
+Its effectiveness has been demonstrated in Operation Desert Storm and more recent wars in Afghanistan and Iraq.
+The Apache helicopter can quickly neutralize tanks and armored vehicles and easily track down insurgents.

 2. M1A2 SEP tank